nawawn/Azure-IaC/README.md

 | Availablity Set      | Avst |

 **Note**: Storage Account Name - lowercase only, can't have dash or dot.

+__Deploy-AzManagedDiskVM.ps1__ Deploy Virtual Machine in Azure IaaS environment using the configuration template psd1 file.
+Along with the VM, this also deploy a Virutal Network with a subnet, a Virtual NIC for the VM and assign a Public IP address to the VM.